nohal/launcher_pi/README.md

 ## Keyboard events

 - Start the command definition with string `KBD:` followed by coma separated list of key events to send to the main application.
-A component starting with `!` (explanation mark) represents a key down even, a component without the beginning `!` represents akey up event.
+A component starting with `!` (explanation mark) represents a key down even, a component without the beginning `!` represents a key up event.
 Example: `KBD:!S,S` represents a short press of the `S` key, resulting in turning on/off the soundings.

 ### Special keys